harveyt/harveyt.github.io/_drafts/houston-we-have-an-error.markdown

 * The `pthread_create()` and `pthread_join()` calls can also generate
   errors, oh dear.
 We made the choice to exit the program in this case.
 This error handling is getting ridiculous!
 * The main thread decides what to do about the problem, in this case it retries after ten seconds.
+For a document editor the main thread might try to save the document as safely as possible and/or write a crash dump or core image for diagnostics.
-* The terminated thread could respond to the main thread with more information about the error, perhaps an error message and/or suggestions on how the main thread should handle the problem; save all work, terminate, try again.
+* The terminated thread could respond to the main thread with more information about the error, perhaps an error message and/or suggestions on how the main thread should handle the problem; save all work, terminate, try again, etc.

 Return The Error To The Calling Function
 ----------------------------------------